About the Health Sciences Library

 The medical program of CCHS was established under the leadership of William R. Willard, M.D.
 The medical student undergraduate program for 3rd and 4th year medical students is organized as a clinical campus of the University of Alabama School of Medicine (UASOM).
 The graduate medical education component was established as a three year family practice residency program, affiliated with UASOM.

 The Health Sciences Library is a gateway to health related information worldwide.
-This specialized collection includes books, more than 230 current journal subscriptions, audio-visual resources, and access to specialized databases, library catalogs, and Internet resources.
+This specialized collection includes books, current journal subscriptions, audio-visual resources, and access to specialized databases, library catalogs, and Internet resources.
 The collection covers topics in clinical medicine, family practice, primary care, medical education, consumer health, and related healthcare topics.

 The catalog for the Health Sciences Library collection is included in the UA Libraries Catalog – http://library.ua.edu/ Searches may be limited to material located in the Health Sciences Library.